01 of 08

 Measure and Cut the T-Shirt

 First, measure the head of the person who will wear the helmet liner.
 Measure around from the forehead to the top of the neck.
-Add 1/2" to the measurement.
+Add 1/2 inch to the measurement.
 This average-size hat starts with a 24-inch measurement.

-Cut an 8" x head measurement rectangle from the bottom of the t-shirt so that the hem is the bottom of the long edge.
+Cut a piece 8 inches wide and the length of the head measurement from the bottom of the t-shirt so that the hem is the bottom of the long edge.

 The easiest way to do this is to lay the shirt flat, cutting the piece on the fold to half the head measurement.